-- coordinates Safer Internet Day in the UK, which provided over 50 million opportunities to see or hear the Safer Internet Day message in 2012 and in 2013, with 2013 having a record number of supporters getting involved and a large-scale youth survey capturing the voice of 24,000 children launched on the day to Government, industry and policy-makers;
+- coordinates Safer Internet Day in the UK, which provided over 69 million opportunities to see or hear the Safer Internet Day message in 2014, with over 650 supporters getting involved, and collectively reaching 25% of UK children, 18% of teens and 10% of parents.

 - develops self-assessment tools for schools and other settings to evaluate their esafety provision, including policy development;

-- delivers education sessions for children, parents, carers and teachers in schools and other settings, reaching over 30,000 every year;
+- delivers education sessions for children, parents, carers and teachers in schools and other settings, reaching thousands every year;

 - hosts the UKCCIS Evidence Group’s Research Highlight series, which summarises key academic publications on children and the internet;